Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/css-variables.md

 ---
 layout: docs
 title: CSS variables
-description: Use Boosted's CSS custom properties for fast and forward-looking design and development.
+description: Use OUDS Web's CSS custom properties for fast and forward-looking design and development.
 group: customize
 aliases:
   - "/docs/customize/css-variables/"
 toc: true
 ---

-Boosted includes many [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS for real-time customization without the need to recompile Sass.
+OUDS Web includes many [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS for real-time customization without the need to recompile Sass.
 These provide easy access to commonly used values like our theme colors, breakpoints, and primary font stacks when working in your browser's inspector, a code sandbox, or general prototyping.

 **All our custom properties are prefixed with `bs-`** to avoid conflicts with third party CSS.

 ## Root variables

-Here are the variables we include (note that the `:root` is required) that can be accessed anywhere Boosted's CSS is loaded.
+Here are the variables we include (note that the `:root` is required) that can be accessed anywhere OUDS Web's CSS is loaded.
 They're located in our `_root.scss` file and included in our compiled dist files.

 ### Default